Fizioh/Fizioh/README.md

-### Lover of elegant React, magic Node and functional Javascript code
+### Lover of elegant Python, magic JavaScript and functional PHP code

 - 🔭 My most complete website project : [PanoramX](https://fizioh.github.io/panoramx/)

-- 🌱 I’m currently learning `React Native`, `Typescript`, `GraphQL` and some basic stuff about `the Software Architecture`
+- 🌱 I’m currently learning `React Native`, `Python`, `Redux` and some basic stuff about `the Software Architecture`

 - 👯 I’m looking to collaborate with other developers.